 Business decisions and business rules share many goals.
 Specifically, with respect to declarative business requirements and logic, decisions aim to:

-- express and visualize these in business terms, separately from program code or processes—in a non-technical format that supports automation;
+- express and visualize business logic in business terms—separately from program code or processes—in a non-technical format that supports automation;

-- to allow business SMEs to understand and interface directly with them;
+- to allow business SMEs to understand, interact with and review business logic;

 - to allow SMEs to ‘experiment’ with, test and improve them and, most importantly, to have a direct role in controlling their evolution swiftly and safely in conjunction with (rather than via) IT teams.

 Both concepts are intended to improve transparency and expedite change.
 They are a means of ensuring that business SMEs really understand the business behaviour of their company’s operational systems.
 In the best case, they should allow business SMEs to experiment with their business logic without any involvement from IT at all.
 For those not familiar with these advantages, we discuss the business benefits of this approach in this article.

 To this end, both decisions and rules support: